silx-kit/pyFAI/doc/source/operations/linux.rst

 Installation procedure on Linux
 ===============================

-We cover first Debian-like distribution, then a generic recipie is given.
+We cover first Debian-like distribution, then a generic recipie for all other version is given.

 Installation procedure on Debian/Ubuntu
 ---------------------------------------